Court documents say Yale grad student was shot multiple times at close range

 The arrest warrant said Jiang was found having been shot in the face.
 He had gunshot wounds on other parts of his body as well.
 The warrant also said it appeared he had been shot at close range.

-The warrant also said Jiang's car was struck by another vehicle, believed to have been driven by Pan, prior to the shooting.
+The warrant, almost 100 pages, also said Jiang's car was struck by another vehicle, believed to have been driven by Pan, prior to the shooting.

 Jiang was a grad student and an Army veteran.
-He recently became engaged, and police said Pan knew Jiang's fiancé from their time as students at MIT.
+He recently became engaged before his death, and police said Pan knew Jiang's fiancé from their time as students at MIT.

 After Jiang’s death, Pan was named a person of interest.
 Then, police issued an arrest warrant that charged him with murder.